Updated October 2020

 Respond to student inquiries after confirmation in a timely manner

 Adapt standard information materials sent to visiting students to reflect ISEP conditions (e.g. with regard to payment of rent, tuition, etc.)

-Provide transparent information on the institution’s website about academic programs, noting language of instruction and limitations on access, where relevant.
+Provide transparent information about academic programs, noting language of instruction and limitations on access, where relevant

 Issue transcripts by the date stated in the Program Information and forward transcripts to ISEP Global.
-Transcripts should be issued within six weeks of the end of exams.
+Transcripts should be received by ISEP within six weeks of the end of exams.